ethereum/sourcify/docs/api/server/getTreeByChainAndAddress.md

 # Get file tree

 Returns repository URLs for every file in the source tree for the desired chain and address.
+Searches only for full matches.

 **URL** : `/files/tree/:chain/:address`